-Equity Job Quality and Access Climate Identify and address challenges that our priority communities are encountering and tailor support (including, but not limited to, outreach, financial assistance, and mentorships) to help them thrive.
+Equity nds Sector Alignment with Key Program Objectives Job Quality and Access Climate • Identify and address challenges that our priority communities are encountering and tailor support (including, but not limited to, outreach, financial assistance, and mentorships) to help them thrive.
 Enhance and encourage community engagement and transparent dialogue to ensure the needs of our community are being met.
-Develop sustainable tourism ventures (agritourism, ecotourism, harvest festivals, etc.), cross-pollinating with the Arts, Culture, and Tourism Sector.
+Develop sustainable tourism ventures (agritourism, ecotourism, harvest festivals, etc.), cross-pollinating with the Arts, Culture, and Tourism sector.
 Increase access to educational programs, including apprenticeships, mentorships, and internships.
 Honor and recognize the skills and knowledge of the current workforce by providing pathways to advance.
 Offer competitive wages and benefits.
-Develop infrastructure to produce and promote value-added products.
+Develop infrastructure to produce and promote value- added products.
 Prioritize and implement regenerative practices to build ecosystem resilience.
 Maintain healthy forests through sustainable logging practices, controlled burns, and conservation and preservation.
-Utilize water management practices (regenerative practices, rainwater harvesting, efficient irrigation systems) to enhance vulnerability to climate change. in the construction of housing to simultaneously creating jobs the Establish cooperatives and proc ustainably sourced and engineered wood products truction of housing to reduce GHG emissions while usly creating jobs throughout the region. coperatives and producer groups to connect with local ns (schools, hospitals, producers, distributors and ring facilities
+Utilize water management practices (regenerative practices, rainwater harvesting, efficient irrigation systems) to enhance vulnerability to climate change.
+Integrate sustainably sourced and engineered wood products in the construction of housing to reduce GHG emissions while simultaneously creating jobs throughout the region.
+Establish cooperatives and producer groups to connect with local organizations (schools, hospitals, producers, distributors and manufacturing facilities